alchemy-color/color-negative-inversion/README.md

 7. Adjust any other layers as needed.

 ### Usage #2 - Editing in Lightroom
 1. A flat image can also be saved for further editing in Lightroom.
 Deactivate every layer above "Linear (negative) > Linear (positive)", save the image.
+Keep the "Negative Reversal" group active as it contains a necessary LUT.
 2. Open the image in Lightroom and edit to taste.
 3. This method allows for the usage of every Lightroom tool instead of Photoshop layers.